 - Relax.
 Because biathlon is a new, novel sport, few athletes have high expectations.
 The pressure is off, so just go and have fun!

 - Focus on Safety.
 You’ll probably be using live ammo, so it’s important to follow all safety instructions.
-Prior to a race, all competitors attend a safety talk to review gun and course safety.
+Prior to a race, all competitors attend a safety talk to review gun and ski course safety.
 Listen to the range master and pay attention to all safety requirements.

 - Practice Shooting.
 If you’re going to get serious about biathlon, developing your shooting skills is important.
 As Brit Cogan puts it, “I’ve beaten people who are better skiers than I am because I shot better than they did during the race.
 You can make up a little bit with being a fast skier, but being a better shooter equals less penalty laps which equals less skiing and a faster time.”

 - Try Summer Biathlon.
 A combination of running and shooting, summer biathlon is a nuance of the sport that is growing in popularity.
 Many biathlon clubs hold summer events.
-Search Summer Biathlon for more information.
+Google Summer Biathlon for more information.

 What You Need